Tippecanoe County, Indiana

 Tippecanoe County (/ˌtɪpəkəˈnuː/ TIP-ə-kə-NOO) is a county located in the west-central portion of the U.S. state of Indiana about 22 mi east of the Illinois state line, less than 50 mi from the Indianapolis metro area, and 130 mi from Chicago.
 As of the 2020 census, the population was 186,251.
 The county seat and largest city is Lafayette.
 It was created in 1826 from Wabash County portion of New Purchase and unorganized territory.
-Tippecanoe County was formed March 1, 1826, and named for the anglicization of "Kiteepihkwana", a Miami people term meaning "place of the buffalo fish people."
+Tippecanoe County was formed on March 1, 1826, and named for the anglicization of "Kiteepihkwana", a Miami people term meaning "place of the buffalo fish people."
 The county is best known for Purdue University, the 1811 Battle of Tippecanoe, and the Tippecanoe County Courthouse, a structure built in 1881 and included in the National Register of Historic Places.
 Tippecanoe County is part of the Lafayette, Indiana, Metropolitan Statistical Area.

 History

 The history of Tippecanoe County spans six distinct political and cultural periods: Native American lands from at least 8000BC, including the Mississippian culture, French occupation (part of New France beginning in the 1670s), British occupation starting in 1763, part of the United States Northwest Territory in 1787, part of Indiana Territory in 1800, and finally part of the State of Indiana in 1816.
 The political organization of the county began in 1826 by the act of the Indiana Legislature.

-The first European explorers arrived in the 1670s and the first permanent settlement was Fort Ouiatenon by the French established in 1717.
-Lafayette was platted in 1825 and Purdue University founded in 1869.
+The first European explorers arrived in the 1670s, and the first permanent settlement was Fort Ouiatenon by the French established in 1717.
+Lafayette was platted in 1825, and Purdue University was founded in 1869.